Gkicks/sprout/README.md

 ## Initial Discussion

-Initial Discussion
 Sprout is a recipe sharing website which allows users to post recipes, rate recipes and leave comments on the recipe.

 The site is designed to be intuitive and provide a enjoyable user experience.

 Security is an important part of the site – ensuring user data is kept secure and, unauthorised users aren’t able to access or change parts of the site if they are not authorised to do so.